 - Treating all tutors and other students with respect and civility.

 - Not distracting or disturbing others

 - Two cumulative "no-shows" for weekly tutoring by sessions will result in the loss of privileges to use weekly tutoring services for the remainder of the semester.

 (Adapted for PACE University, NY)

 Over 250 peer tutors are registered to help with more than 200 courses.
 Tutors are students who have been recommended by their professors and who attend on-going training.
-A list of current tutors is available in Learning Services.
+A list of current tutors is available in Learning Zone.

 Writing Tutors in the Writing Wing:

 Writing Tutors have been recommended by their professors and selected through an interview process.
 Able to help with any stage of the writing process, consultants attend on-going training.
 Representing a variety of majors, Writing Tutors can help with organization, development, style, usage, and mechanics.